kleinee/jns/README.md

 * The scripts in this repository were initially designed to work based on ***Raspbian Stretch Lite*** as a starting point with the intention to run the server headless in order to maximise memory available for data analysis.
 * One such starting point is the desktop  version of ***Raspbian Stretch*** which comes with`nodejs` (and `git`) pre-installed. `conf_jupyter.sh` explained later now checks for the existence of `node` and only installs it if not yet present on the system.

-* ***For the scripts to run properly on the desktop version of Raspbian or any other startingpoint with 'nodejs' installed, it is necessary that `nodejs` is version 5 or higher !!!***
+* ***For the scripts to run properly on the desktop version of Raspbian or any other startingpoint with `node` installed, it is necessary that `node` is version 5 or higher !!!***

-* If you start with a fresh Raspbian Stretch Desktop image, you can either uninstall `nodejs` using `apt purge nodejs` and then execute the scripts.
+* If you start with a fresh Raspbian Stretch Desktop image, you can uninstall `node` using `apt purge nodejs` and then execute the scripts.

 ### First boot with fresh SD card
 * ssh into your Raspberry Pi with the the fresh install of Raspbian Stretch Lite as user ***pi***.
 Then run `sudo raspi-config` and set the memory split to 16MB, expand the file-system and set a new password for the user pi.
 When done, reboot and log in again via ssh.